Black

 Teachers can open the lesson by asking students, what inventors do you know of?
 After discussion the teacher could ask, what inventions do you know of that were invented by Black people?
 After a short discussion, the teacher then shares the stories of Henry E. Baker and George Washington Murray with students.
 They can do so by either assigning them to read “Found on Baker’s List” or read this shorter version:

 George Washington Murray was once enslaved, but he became a farmer, teacher, inventor, and politician.
 He created farm tools to help small farmers work more easily.
-Henry Baker faced racism too, but he spent many years finding and recording the names of Black inventors when no official records existed.
+Henry Baker faced racism too, but he spent many years conducting research and sending letters so he could accurately record the names of Black inventors at a time when no official records catalogued that information.
 Together, their work helped protect these inventors from being forgotten.
-Their story shows how knowledge, persistence, and courage can challenge unfair ideas and help build a more just society.
+One legacy of their work is that there is a long tradition of teaching Black inventors in schools, particularly during Black History Month.

 Supporting Question